 Belize does not recognize the medical use of marijuana as permitted in some U.S. states, and U.S. citizens will be charged, fined or serve time in jail for possession of an illegal substance.

 In many places in Belize, doctors and hospitals still expect payment in cash at the time of service.
-Regular U.S. medical insurance may not cover doctors’ and hospital visits in other countries.
-Purchasing medical coverage specific to a trip is always encouraged.
+Your regular U.S. health insurance may not cover doctors’ and hospital visits in other countries.
+If your policy doesn’t go with you when you travel, it’s a very good idea to take out another one for your trip.
 For more information, please see our medical insurance overseas page.

 TRAFFIC SAFETY AND ROAD CONDITIONS: Belize’s road conditions differ significantly from those in the United States.